flxbe/xdatenfelder-ts/README.md

 # xdatenfelder-ts

-A simple and fully type-safe implementation of the data-fields defined in `xDatenfelder`.
+An experimental and type-safe implementation of the data-fields defined in [xDatenfelder](https://www.xrepository.de/details/urn:xoev-de:fim:standard:xdatenfelder).

 ## Getting Started